UBC-Stat-ML/bl-vpt-nextflow/README.md

 "Parallel Tempering With a Variational Reference" by Surjanovic, Syed, Bouchard-Côté, and Campbell.
 NeurIPS (2022).
 [https://arxiv.org/abs/2206.00080](https://arxiv.org/abs/2206.00080)

+See [https://github.com/UBC-Stat-ML/bl-vpt](https://github.com/UBC-Stat-ML/bl-vpt) for the source code of the software benchmarked by the scripts in the present repository.

 ### Required software

 - bash